CSC207-UofT/course-project-time/phase0/progress_report.md

 classes)
 * Manually create an event from task
 * Store data externally (most likely in a json file)
+* Ability to save data to an ics file
+* Add a visual user interface
 ### What has worked well so far with our design

 ### What we are struggling with